 - Mercury or gold fillings are a risk factor and trigger for all autoimmune diseases.

 - Gluten/grain sensitivity is a risk factor for all autoimmune diseases.
 Since 50% of people have a sensitivity or allergy to gluten, it is best avoided.
-For more information, see my blog Food Sensitivities Make You Sick and Fat.
+For more information, see my article Food Sensitivities Make You Sick and Fat.

 - Allergies.
 Allergies to foods, etc stimulate the immune system and can trigger autoimmune conditions.
 Be sure to get allergens tested every year as they are subject to change.

 - Overconsumption of processed foods.